userse31/brew_memory_patcher/README.md

 .001ac924 24.001ac925 42.001ac926 D8.001ac927 01

+The use of the period also makes life slightly easier when punching in patches on T9 based phones.
+(It's almost always the first symbol to show up under the "1" key.)

 On a few phones (namely the LG VX10000) you can write to memory mapped hardware registers using this program.
 Example:

 .8000006C 06